 How to Become a Member

-ISREV is not a faith-based or an inter-faith association, but an organisation promoting high quality religious education research.
+ISREV is not a faith-based or an inter-faith association, but an organisation promoting high quality religious education and values research.
 There is no religious basis of membership; individual members belong to various religious traditions or to none.
 All members pay the subscription, which is collected in advance for the next two years at the time of each session.
 ISREV is a registered charity in England and Wales.